 - New file name introduced: A second problem that may occur is when someone saves the proposal draft under a new file name, or a name that doesn't conform to pre-established naming standards and you're left not knowing which draft is the current one.
 You can compare the documents by merging them into a new document, but the review can take time and may not tell you which draft is the most recent one.

-- Shared Drive: If you work at an organization with an intranet, which is an internal network that only you and your colleagues can access, another option is to create a proposal folder on the intranet where you can store the proposal drafts and supporting materials.
-Using a shared drive can work well because it offers a central storage location, but it can present similar problems to email.
+- Shared Drive: If you work at an organization with an intranet, which is an internal network only you and your colleagues can access, another option is to create a proposal folder on the intranet where you can store the proposal drafts and supporting materials.
+Using a shared drive works well because it offers a central storage location.
+However, it can present similar problems to email.

 While SharePoint and other Web-based systems resolve many of the issues found in the other methods, they are not without their challenges:

 - Web-based systems can be confusing.
 SharePoint is powerful project management tool.
-However, it can be confusing to the new user.
+That said, it can be confusing to the new user.
 To use SharePoint effectively, you need training and lots of practice.
-If all of the proposal team members are not comfortable with SharePoint or committed to using it, it will not work as a tool to manage the proposal.
+If all of the proposal team members are not comfortable with SharePoint and committed to using it, it will not work as a tool to manage the proposal.

 - Web-based systems take work.
 Even if the team knows how to use the Web-based system, whether it is SharePoint or something else, there will be a strong pull toward relying on email.
 Using email is second nature.
 Most of us send emails every day and find it fast and convenient to send attachments via email.
 SharePoint takes extra work.
 Not a lot of work, but more effort than sending an email.
 You have to type in a Web address, sign in, and then follow whatever restrictions are in place for version control.
 It is hard to get people to use a system if it involves multiple steps and limits their freedom.